 A lock is maintained on the door leading to the Administrative Offices, including the Accounting Department, located on the second floor of 6240 Smith Road.
-This door is closed and locked at all times.
+This door is closed and always locked.
 Card keys are provided to accounting personnel, the President/Chief Executive Officer, and other personnel as approved by the President/Chief Executive Officer.